How We Learn

 Visiospatial Sketchpad: This is the process that deals with visual information coming into working memory.
 This can be coming from outside stimulus or from our long-term memory.

-When sensory information comes into the brain through the eyes (seeing), nose (smell), touch, ears (sound), tongue (taste), etc.. it is already being filtered before we even know it is there.
+When the brain receives information from the senses, eyes (seeing), nose (smell), touch, ears (sound), tongue (taste), etc.. it is already being filtered before we even know it is there.
 This filter is called the Central Executive.
 It decides what information is important and what information is not important.
 It is already connecting information from your long term memory on a subconscious level.
 It will filter out MOST of the information it receives and decide what is important to focus on.
 This is one reason why a student's background knowledge and experiences play an important role in what they focus on, and why many students will be in the same lesson but get completely different information from that lesson.

 Working Memory is extremely limited.
 To really understand we can look at a popular example.